 Did You Know There Was an Old Dam?

-Before the mighty High Dam, there was the Old Aswan Dam or the Low Dam, an engineering spectacle of its time, located within the arid beauty of southern Egypt.
+Before the mighty High Dam was the Old Aswan Dam or the Low Dam, an engineering spectacle of its time, located within the arid beauty of southern Egypt.

-Constructed by the British between 1898 and 1902, the Low Dam was built to control the Nile’s annual flooding and store water for irrigation.
+The Low Dam was constructed by the British between 1898 and 1902 to control the Nile’s annual flooding and store water for irrigation.

 What Led to the Construction of The High Dam?

 The old dam soon proved insufficient.
-Its storage capacity was inadequate to contain the floodwaters, and it lacked the ability to generate electricity.
+Its storage capacity was inadequate to contain the floodwaters and could not generate electricity.

-Additionally, the dam’s construction led to increased salinity levels in the Nile Delta, affecting the region’s agricultural yield.
+The dam’s construction also increased salinity levels in the Nile Delta, affecting the region’s agricultural yield.

 More poignantly, the dam’s repercussions extended to its impact on local communities and invaluable cultural heritage.

-The rising waters led to the displacement of Nubian residents and threatened numerous archaeological sites, including the famous Philae Temple and Abu Simbel, which faced submersion under the dam’s reservoir.
+Rising waters displaced Nubian residents and threatened numerous archaeological sites, including the famous Philae Temple and Abu Simbel, which faced submersion under the dam’s reservoir.

-These limitations and repercussions eventually led to the decision to construct the High Dam in the 1960s, a colossal project aimed at overcoming the shortcomings of its predecessor and propelling Egypt into a new era of progress and prosperity while also sparking a massive international effort to save and relocate endangered monuments like the Philae Temple.
+These limitations and repercussions eventually led to the decision to construct the High Dam in the 1960s, a colossal project aimed at overcoming the shortcomings of its predecessor.
+It propelled Egypt into a new era of progress and prosperity while also sparking a massive international effort to save and relocate endangered monuments like the Philae Temple.

 Building the High Dam